 Sr. Research Scientist

 Office: MSB 6.212

 Fun Facts: I received my undergraduate degree in Genetics (with a minor in Psychology) from Texas A&M University and my PhD in Human and Molecular Genetics from the University of Texas Graduate School of Biomedical Sciences in Houston, TX.
 My graduate work focused on the identification of genetic susceptibility factors for spina bifida, and I continued my study of the genetics of birth defects through my postdoctoral work at the Texas A&M Institute of Biosciences and Technology.
-Before having the great opportunity of joining Dr. Blackburn’s lab, I was an Assistant Professor at the UTHealth School of Public Health studying the genetics of common diseases, and I have published more than 60 peer-reviewed manuscripts related to my research endeavors.
-In my free time I enjoy working out, reading all types of genres (my favorite author is Haruki Murakami), and watching college football (Gig’em Aggies!).
+Before having the great opportunity of joining Dr. Blackburn’s lab, I was an Assistant Professor at the UTHealth School of Public Health studying the genetics of common diseases, and I have more than 80 peer-reviewed manuscripts related to my research endeavors.
+In my free time I enjoy working out, reading all types of genres (my favorite author is Haruki Murakami), walking our dog Tucker, and watching college football (Gig’em Aggies!).